WPS/domainstorytelling.org/_pages/book/errata.md

 Page 42.
 In Figure 3.4 the annotation “mention reviews” should be “and mentions language” like in Figure 1.10.

-Page 44. "ellipsis" should have been "ellipses".
+Page 44.
+In the sentence starting “Hence, the ellipsis contains…” the word “ellipsis” should be “ellipse.”
+(Thanks to [Karel Vervaeke](https://github.com/karel1980))

 #### Chapter 5, “Modeling Tools”